alshapton/Pyntel4004/docs/source/intro/manual/introduction.rst

 Accordingly, this manual assumes that the reader has a good understanding of logic, but may be unfamiliar with programming concepts.

-For those readers vlho do understand programming concepts, several features of the INTEL 4004 microcomputer are described below.
+For those readers who do understand programming concepts, several features of the INTEL 4004 microcomputer are described below.
 They include:

 • 4 bit parallel CPU on a single chip.